Jaghori District: History

 During NATO's occupation in the early 20th century, the area remained in Taliban control.
 The major issues have been about use of land and water.

 Many residents of Jaghori fled the area during the decades of war and drought.
 Some began returning since the early 2000s.
 From 2002 to 2008 approximately 12,348 expatriates returned to Jaghori.

 Districts of Ghazni have been inaccessible except through Taliban territory, where the road has been reportedly mined and in some areas vehicles have been banned.
-According to some reports, the road from Qarabagh District to Jaghouri, passing through Malestan was under particular threat, with kidnappings and up to 150 cars having been stolen.
-There were also concerns that the Taliban will use the Kuchis (nomads) to exert their influence in the region.
+According to some reports, the road from Qarabagh District to Jaghouri, passing through Malistan was under particular threat, with kidnappings and theft.
+There were also concerns that certain militants would use the Kuchis to exert their influence in the region.
 General Habibullah Bashi had check posts between Rasna, Gilan connecting Zeba, and Gardo Hotqul.

 In 2012, a Bactrian inscription was discovered on a rock, dated to around 757 CE (140 AH), it commemorates the defeat of an "Indian prince" by a local prince named Frum Kesar, likely the grandson of a king whose reign ended in 745 CE.
 The ruling family's tamgha, or dynastic symbol, appears twice below the text.

-In November 2018 the Taliban launched a major offensive in Jaghori, which resulted in thousands of locals fleeing the area for safety elsewhere.
+In November 2018 Taliban-led forces launched a major offensive in Jaghori, which resulted in thousands of locals fleeing the area for safety elsewhere, particularly in Dashte Barchi in Kabul.
 Heavy fighting was reported around the village of Hotqul.
-It was claimed that 100s of Taliban members attacked General Bashi's security posts bordering Hotqul and Rasna Gilan.
+It was claimed that 100s of militants attacked General Bashi's security posts bordering Hotqul and Rasna Gilan.
 General Bashi was killed along with his family members.
 The fighting continued for over two weeks in which around seventy more people died.
-According to locals, about 1,000 Taliban fighters were deployed in southern Jaghori.
-It was said that the people of Jaghori resisted and repelled Taliban offense without any assistance from Ashraf Ghani's administration.

-The Taliban fighters captured the district on 15 August 2021, as part of their offensive.
+According to locals, about 1,000 Taliban-led fighters were deployed in southern Jaghori.
+It was said that the people of Jaghori resisted and repelled the Taliban forces without any assistance from Ashraf Ghani's administration.
+Despite all of that, the Taliban captured the district on 15 August 2021, as part of their offensive.
 Since then no attacks or military activities have been reported.

-Education

-Jaghori has a high literacy rate.
-The district has 92 high schools, and hundreds of smaller primary and middle schools.

-Economy

-The main crops in the area are wheat, corn, maize, peas, vetch, beans, almonds, walnuts, mulberries, grapes, tobacco, potatoes, onions, apples, apricots and herbs.
-The area has been particularly affected by drought.
-In combination with frequent attacks along the Kabul-Kandahar Ring Road in the past, this has seriously affected aid and development in the system and exacerbated local conflicts.

-Politics

-From 2010 to 2018 Zafar Sharif served as the district governor of Jaghori.

-Past and present major political parties include Muttahed-e-Inqelab-e-Islami Afghanistan (formed 1981), Hizbullah, Nahzat-e-Islami, Sazman-e-Nasr-e-Afghanistan, Pasdaran-e-Jihad-e Islami Afghanistan (formed 1983) and Hezb-e-Wahdat (Nasr faction), the later controlling the district since 2001–2008, although as of 2009 the Taliban have begun to exert their influence.
-Specifically Khalili's faction is known to be particularly strong.
+Drought